 - 1. For ALL foster youth in the legal custody of Fulton and/or DeKalb county: - a.
 No child will be placed in a foster home if that placement will result in more than three (3) foster children in that home or, a total of six (6) children in the home, including the foster family's biological and/or adopted children, without the written approval of the Placement & Permanency Services Director or designee.
 Note: Capacity waivers are not required for sibling groups over 3 if they are the only placements in the home.
 Youth with specialty program designation will still require a capacity waiver.
 See 11.28 for details. - b.
-No child will be in a placement that will result in more than two (2) children under the age of two (2) residing in a foster home including the children of the caregiver's family. - 2.
+No child will be in a placement that will result in more than three (3) children under the age of three (3) residing in a foster home including the children of the caregiver's family. - Note: The only exception to these capacity limits shall be the placement of a sibling group in the foster home with no other children in the home. - 2.
 For foster youth in the legal custody of all other counties: - a.
-Please refer to Child Welfare Policy Manual 14.1 regarding Safety and Quality Standards (SQS).
+Please refer to Child Welfare Policy Manual 14.1 regarding Safety and Quality Standards (SQS) which states: - i.
+The number of foster children cared for in a foster family home may exceed six for any of the following reasons: - 1.
+To allow a parenting youth in foster care to remain with the child of the parenting youth; - 2.
+To allow siblings to remain together;